Explicit cursors are mainly used to process query statements, especially when the query result contains multiple records.

 OPEN cursor_name[([parameter =>] value[, [parameter =>] value]...)];

-You can pass parameters to a cursor by using the same methods as passing function parameters, namely, by using positional notation or named notation.
-A PL program can use the OPEN statement to open a cursor only once.
+When passing parameters to the cursor, you can use the same value-passing methods as those for function parameters, namely positional notation and named notation.
+PL programs cannot use the OPEN statement to reopen a cursor.

-You can use the FETCH statement to fetch data rows from the result set and place them in the specified output variable.
+Use the FETCH statement to retrieve data rows from the result set and store them in the specified output variable.

 The syntax is as follows: